Texas Towns That Are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 Texas is becoming a popular place for retirees who may not want to move to a more traditional retirement state like Florida or who want to stay deep in the heart of Texas.

-But some cities in the state have become too expensive whether you're retiring early or not.
-If you plan to retire to the Lone Star state, you’ll need to consider the costs for groceries, utilities, and distance to amenities In addition to housing.
+But some cities in the state have become too expensive whether you want to retire early or not.
+If you plan to retire in the Lone Star state, you’ll need to consider the costs for groceries, utilities, and distance to amenities In addition to housing.

 Galveston